When you use Google Flights to find plane tickets, you can get the best fares for where and when you want to travel. Use Google flights to:

 Instructions to buy tickets separately

-If you see a notice that both tickets can be bought in a single transaction from an online travel agency, click the link to visit their website.
+If you find a notice that both tickets can be bought in a single transaction from an online travel agency, click the link to visit their website.

 - Visit the first airline or online travel agency’s website.